 - Prioritizing which English language proficiency (ELP) standards will be included in the assessment blueprint

 - The project will conduct a consensus-building process with state representatives and technical advisory committee members to decide which ELP standards should be used for item template development purposes.

-- Related publications: Standards Prioritization Evaluation Report
+- Related publications: Standards Prioritization Evaluation Report (PDF)

 - Developing templates for innovative items based on existing ELP standards